projectsveltos/sveltos/docs/addons/clusterprofile.md

 *helmCharts* field consists of a list of helm charts to be deployed to the clusters matching clusterSelector;

-!!! example "Example - HelmCharts"
+!!! example "Example - spec.helmCharts"
     ```yaml
     helmCharts:
     - repositoryURL:    https://kyverno.github.io/kyverno/